 Receivables - Receivables are recorded when invoices are issued and are written off when they are determined to be uncollectible.
-The allowance for doubtful accounts is estimated based on historical losses, review of specific problem accounts, the existing economic conditions in the industry and the financial stability of customers.
+The allowance for doubtful accounts is estimated based upon historical experience and management's evaluation of, among other factors, current and reasonably supportable expected future economic conditions and customer's ability to pay.
 Generally, accounts receivable are considered past due after 30 days.
-No allowance was deemed necessary at December 31, 2023 and 2022.
+No allowance was deemed necessary at December 31, 2024 and 2023.

-Inventories - Inventories consisting of coal, natural gas and materials and supplies, are carried at average cost.
+Inventories - Inventories consisting of coal, natural gas, and materials and supplies, are carried at average cost.